-THIS CATALOG: The University College Academic Catalog 2016-2017 presents the policies, curriculum, and programs of the University College for students entering Fall 2016, Spring 2017, and Summer 2017.
-For information regarding Point's Access degree programs for working adults, Online degree programs, and Graduate degree programs, please refer to the College of Graduate and Professional Studies Academic Catalog, available online at point.edu/catalogs.
+THIS CATALOG: The University College Academic Catalog 2017-2018 presents the policies, curriculum, and programs of the University College for students entering Fall 2017, Spring 2018, and Summer 2018.
+For information regarding Point's Online degree programs, hybrid degree programs for working adults, and Graduate degree programs, please refer to the College of Graduate and Professional Studies Academic Catalog, available online at point.edu/catalogs.